Topological transport of vorticity on curved magnetic membranes

-\tt{Vortex circuit elements}Fig.~\ref{fig2} illustrates a possible setup in which torsion gives rise to pumping of vorticity.
+\tt{Vortex circuit elements}Fig.~\ref{fig2} illustrates a possible setup where torsion gives rise to pumping of vorticity.
 Here, a magnetic insulating membrane (which can either be ferro- or antiferromagnetic) of thickness $h$ and length $l_m$ wraps around a cylindrical insulating core.
-A metal wire of width $w$ and thickness $\delta$ is wrapped around the cylindrical magnetic membrane of radius $r$ as a uniform helix with helix angle $\theta$.
-Systems with similar geometry, in the form of rolled magnetic membranes, have been fabricated \cite{streubelNATC15}.
+A metal wire of width $w$ and thickness $\delta$ wraps around the cylindrical magnetic membrane of radius $r$ as a uniform helix with helix angle $\theta$.
+Systems with similar geometry, in the form of rolled magnetic membranes, have been fabricated~\cite{streubelNATC15}.
 The uniform helix has a constant torsion $\mf T = \sin(2\theta)/2r$, allowing electric current flow in the wire to drive a vorticity flux $\bs{\mc J}$, which we assume is transverse to the wire.
+For this setup, the vortex current will flow along the cylinder in the same direction as the electrical current flow, irrespective of the sign of the torsion $\mf T$~\footnote{Electrical current flow in the $z$ direction will generically drag an additional vortex current, since vortices and antivortices are not related by structural symmetries, thus having distinct physical properties.
+For example, antivortices could be immobile while vortices are not.
+We expect this drag effect to be insensitive to the sign of the torsion $\mf{T}$, as well.}.

 $\bs {\mc J}$ can be decomposed into components orthogonal and parallel to the $z$ axis.
 The former accumulates winding along $z$, which may unwind at the ends of the cylinder.
 The latter, on the other hand, builds up winding azimuthally, which is energetically protected by the easy-surface anisotropy.
 We are interested in the vortex current flowing in the $z$ direction, $I_v = 2\pi r|\boldsymbol{\mc J}|\sin\theta$, which is driven by the vortex motive force $I\mf R$ generated by the electric current.
 Here,